razmat145/tparserr/readme.md

     // Input dir - to be used instead of *files* targetDir?: string;

-    // If to parse only default exports includeOnlyDefaultExports?: boolean; // defaults to false
+    // If to parse only exports/default exports includeOnlyExports?: boolean; // defaults to false

     // If to include only required properties includeOnlyRequiredProperties?: boolean; // defaults to false